joelberkeley/spidr/README.md

 4. When building your Idris code that depends on spidr, either include `-p spidr` on the command line, or list spidr as a dependency in your project's configuration.
 5. Download the XLA C interface from the [releases page](https://github.com/joelberkeley/spidr/releases), and extract the archive.
 The extracted directory can be placed anywhere you wish.
 6. Download an XLA binary from [elixir-nx/xla](https://github.com/elixir-nx/xla/releases), and extract the archive.
 See the spidr releases page for details of which versions are supported.
 Place the directory `xla_extension` into the same path as the directory `c_xla_extension` extracted in step 5.
-7. When running code that depends on spidr, set `LD_LIBRARY_PATH` to include the location of the libc_xla_extension.so shared library located in `c_xla_extension` extracted in step 5.
+7. When running code that depends on spidr, you may need to set `LD_LIBRARY_PATH` to include the location of the libc_xla_extension.so shared library located in `c_xla_extension` extracted in step 5.

 ## Contact